-If you love whisky or want to learn more about it, then definitely check this place out.
+If you love whisky or want to learn more about it, then definitely check out the Scotch Whisky Experience.
 It has an amazing selection and gives a good overview of Scotch (or Scottish whisky), especially if you don’t have time to visit individual distilleries.
+Book tickets here

 Go on a Real Mary King’s Close Tour

 A friend of Jen’s recommended Real Mary King’s Close, and it didn’t disappoint!
 This immersive tour is a great way to learn more about the daily lives of the people of Edinburgh during the 17th century.
 Book tickets here

 This is my favorite part of Edinburgh!
 There isn’t much to do here besides wander around the streets and walk along the Water of Leith (Edinburgh’s largest river), but it’s worth it!
 It looks straight out of a fairytale.

 Get a beautiful view of the city from Calton Hill

 This is a hilly area overlooking Edinburgh, with great city views.
 It’s gorgeous!

 Here are a few things we just didn’t get a chance to see or Jen saw later while studying in Scotland.
 If you’re super efficient, you could fit them into one of the three days or add a 4th day to your itinerary and visit then.

 There are three different art museums with a great collection of Scottish and international art.
 You’ll want to look for the National Gallery, National Gallery of Modern Art, and the National Portrait Gallery.
 Admission is free with the exception of some exhibitions.

 We didn’t make it here because of time and rain, but Jen went later in her semester and loved it!
 It also poured when she hiked it so it’s definitely doable in the rain, you’ll just get drenched…but it’s Scotland so it’s bound to happen.